Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Methods and Materials

 \subsection{Experimental setup}

 The derived analytical models were tested on MERMAID data.
 MERMAID stands for \textit{Multi-Emission Radioisotopes - Marine Animal Imaging Device}, a small aquatic animal PET scanner prototype being developed at the Universit\"at zu L\"ubeck \cite{SEEGER2022}.
-The current prototype consists of four modules mounted on a rotating gantry, with a linear stage allowing for bed (axial) motion.
-Each module contains $128 \times 64$ pixelated LYSO crystals ($1.12 \times 1.12 \times 15~\textrm{mm}^3$ each) coupled one-to-one to Silicon Photomultipliers (Hamamatsu S13615-1050N-08) and readout by the PETsys Electronics TOFPET 2C ASIC.
-The energy resolution at $511~\textrm{keV}$ is $21.6~\%$.
-The readout allows retrieving the list of fired SiPM channels ordered by time.
-Coincidences were subsequently obtained offline by applying a temporal coincidence window of $2~\textrm{ns}$ and classified according to the number of fired SiPM channels and the energy deposited.
-Coincidences involving two SiPM channels depositing energy within $[450, 550]$ were classified as golden, whereas coincidences involving three SiPM channels, with one energy deposition within $[450, 550]~\textrm{keV}$ and the other two within $[180, 380]~\textrm{keV}$ and $[180, 550]~\textrm{keV}$, were classified as \ac{ics} events.
+The current prototype consists of four modules mounted on a rotating gantry (diameter $66$~mm), with a linear stage allowing for bed (axial) motion.
+The axial coverage of a single axial step amounts to $6$~mm.
+Each module contains $16 \times 8$ pixelated LYSO crystals ($1.12 \times 1.12 \times 15~\textrm{mm}^3$ each) with a crystal pitch of $1.20$~mm, and 3M Enhanced Specular Reflector Film (ESR) as reflector material.
+The crystals are coupled one-to-one to Silicon Photomultipliers (Hamamatsu S13615-1050N-08), with a photosensitive area of $1.0 \times 1.0~\textrm{mm}^2$, $369$ pixels (pixel pitch of $50~\mu$m), and readout by the PETsys Electronics TOFPET 2C ASIC.
+In this study, the SiPM breakdown voltage and overvoltage was set to $53.0 + 3.0$~V and the thresholds $Vth\_t1, Vth\_t2$ were set to $20$; the energy threshold $Vth\_e$ was individually adjusted for each SiPM channel.
+The average energy resolution at $511~\textrm{keV}$ is $21.6~\%$.
+The individual readout allows retrieving the list of fired SiPM channels ordered by time.
+Coincidences were subsequently obtained offline by applying a temporal coincidence window of $2~\textrm{ns}$, given a coincidence timing resolution of $920~\textrm{ps}$ (FWHM), and classified according to the number of fired SiPM channels and the energy deposited.
+Coincidences involving two SiPM channels depositing energy within $[450, 550]$~\text{keV} were classified as golden, whereas coincidences involving three SiPM channels, with one energy deposition within $[450, 550]~\textrm{keV}$ and the other two within $[180, 380]~\textrm{keV}$ and $[180, 550]~\textrm{keV}$, were classified as \ac{ics} events.
 The lower threshold of $180~\textrm{keV}$ was chosen as the lowest energy value that all the SiPM channels of the current prototype can reliably measure without being compromised by electronic noise and was taken into account in the corresponding \ac{ics} sensitivity image model.
 The upper threshold of $380~\textrm{keV}$ encompasses the maximum energy that a $511~\textrm{keV}$ photon can deposit in a Compton scattering (approximately $341~\textrm{keV}$), with a margin to account for the energy resolution of the scanner.
 The remaining coincidences were discarded.
 Compensation for radioactive decay was considered in the acquisition time per rotation and axial step.